Should You DITY?

 You don't have to take days off work for when the movers are available to come pack you up, which also means that you are not at the mercy of their schedule if theirs changes for some reason.
 When you DITY, you can take as much or as little time as you want to get all your things in order.
 My husband and I usually give ourselves a week or so to pack up decor, dishes, and non-essentials before we bring the truck home to load.

 Nothing reminds you of how much you own than packing it and unpacking it repeatedly.
 Our constant awareness of what we own keeps me from hoarding and filling every corner of our home.
 Instead, we become aware of what we aren’t using, which things collect dust, and ultimately what we can say goodbye to.

 The Opportunity to Make Some Money

 One nice thing about a DITY move that's not always guaranteed is the opportunity to pocket a little extra cash.
 When you DITY, the government looks at the weight you moved, the distance you moved, and the time it took you to move.

-After reviewing this information, they reimburse the amount they would pay a moving company to do the same work.
+After reviewing this information, they reimburse a percentage of the amount they would pay a moving company to do the same work.
 (We’ll cover this more in-depth in a minute.)
 Often you can move yourself for less than what a moving company would charge, which means that the remainder is strictly profit.

 Why a DITY Move May Not Be Right for You